 Divorce was once pretty simple in the region that eventually became the state of Texas.
 Back in the day, women of the Caddo Indian tribe could divorce their husbands simply by putting their belongings outside the lodge.

 The process takes longer now, but it doesn’t have to be super-complicated.
 For starters, Texas is a no-fault divorce state.
-That means that you don’t have to prove your spouse has done something wrong in order to justify filing for divorce.
+That means that you don’t have to prove your spouse has done something wrong in order to justify filing for divorce in Texas.
 (However, it’s also possible to divorce your spouse for a specific reason, such as adultery or abandonment.)

 Like other states, Texas encourages couples to avoid divorce trials.
 Tools such as mediation and arbitration help most divorces get settled.
 More couples are opting for the DIY divorce, using online tools that walk you through the process.